Japanese gunboat Seta: Service record

 Around the end of 1943, her anti-aircraft weaponry was further upgraded with the replacement of the five Hotchkiss machine guns with six Type 96 AA guns.

-On 6 June 1943, seven USAAF P-40 Warhawk fighters strafed Seta near Shansi, killing 14 crewmen, including her captain, Commander Hisashi Matsumoto and wounding 14 more.
-She was repaired at the Kiangnan Shipyard in Shanghai by the end of July.
-She was reassigned back to Hangkow for patrols of the upper Yangtze River, and was attacked again on 1 September 1943, 22 May 1944, and 11 June 1944 without taking any damage.
+On 6 June 1943, seven USAAF P-40 Warhawk fighters strafed Seta near Shanxi, killing 14 crewmen, including her captain, Commander Hisashi Matsumoto and wounding 14 more.
+She was repaired at the Jiangnan Shipyard in Shanghai by the end of July.
+She was reassigned back to Hankou for patrols of the upper Yangtze River, and was attacked again on 1 September 1943, 22 May 1944, and 11 June 1944 without taking any damage.
 However, an attack on 17 August wrecked her stern and rudder, and she had to be towed to Shanghai for repairs.
 Repairs were completed on 24 October; however two days later she was bombed again and sank.
 Her armaments were salvaged to help bolster the land-based defenses of Shanghai, and she was removed from the navy list on 30 September 1945.